-The Dambimangari Healthy Country Plan supports an Indigenous Protection Area covering much of the Dambimangari Native Title land and adjoining conservation reserves.
+The Dambimangari Healthy Country Plan supports an Indigenous Protected Area covering much of the Dambimangari Native Title land.
 The plan is an overarching strategy for the management and development initiatives which are designed to deliver an environmentally and economically sustainable future for the region and its people.
 Some of the key elements include:

 Dambimangari Ranger Program